yssambare12/Guest-Post-Formatter/README.md

 * Email notifications with one-click approve/reject actions
 * Responsive design that works on all devices
 * Lightweight and optimized for performance
-* Developer-friendly with hooks and filters for customization
+* Developer-friendly with hooks and filters for customization.

 ## Installation